Webpage created: September 14, 2019

 By 1850 his widow, Ann, had transferred the business to Whimple Street, where she was known as a tallow chandler mistress.
 In the meantime, his 24-years-old son, Edward, married Miss Susanna Legg at Saint Andrew's Church on Christmas Day 1847 and they went to live in Whimple Street, where he was a tallow chandler journeyman.

 Mr Edward Lear died on June 8th 1875 when only 48-years-old.
 The business then passed to Mr Richard Henry Lear and Edward's widow, Susanna, retired.
-On July 26th the following year (1876) Richard married Miss Jessie Powe at Saint Luke's Church, Plymouth.
+On July 26th the following year (1876) Richard married Miss Jessie Powe at the Anglican Church of Saint Luke the Evangelist, Plymouth.
 They set up home at 10 Laira Terrace, where he was shown as a tallow chandler employing six men and two boys.
 This overlooked the fact that his older sister, Jessy, acted as the shop assistant at 37 Whimple Street.
 Mr Sidney Lear, the third of Edward and Susanna's sons was employed as an ironmonger's assistant in 1881 so had not inherited any part of the business.

 There was a fourth son, Mr Frederick Sullock Lear, who was born in 1862.
-He served his time with Messrs Butt and Vosper but later removed himself to Exeter, where he set up Messrs Lear, Browne & Company, woollen merchants.
+He served his time with Messrs Butt and Vosper but later removed himself to Exeter, where he set up Messrs Lear, Browne and Company, woollen merchants.
 He still lived in Plymouth, however, but took no active part in the affairs of the Town.
-Mr Frederick Sulluck Lear died on in November 1911.
+Mr Frederick Sulluck Lear died on November 23rd 1911 and was buried at Efford Cemetery.

 It appears to have been at this point that they commenced manufacturing sweets as in 1897/98 they are reputed to have erected a new sweet factory.